rancher/windows/docs/active-directory/README.md

 # Active-Directory Documentation

 This directory contains documentation for various aspects of Microsoft's Active Directory.
-Each directory focuses on a particular topic and contains multiple markdown files focusing on discrete parts of the topic.
+Each subdirectory focuses on a particular topic and contains multiple markdown files focusing on discrete parts of the topic.
 Files are written in such a way that they can be read in the same manner as a book, with earlier sections introducing concepts used in later sections - while still being easily linkable when needed.